kairosity/mp4-lionize/README.md

 ### Desktop

-- On small desktop screens this layout does not change, however there is more breathing room.
+- On small desktop screens this layout does not change, however there is more breathing space.

 <br>